Actindo-AG/Documentation/POS/UserInterface/02b_Stores.md

 **LAYOUT**

 - Landscape rectangle
-    Click the landscape rectangle to define landscape as the default paper size.
+    Click the landscape rectangle to define **landscape** as the default paper orientation.

 - Portrait rectangle
-    Click the portrait rectangle to define portrait as the default paper size.
+    Click the portrait rectangle to define **portrait** as the default paper orientation.

 - *Format*
     Click the drop-down list to select a default format.
 The formats below are available.

-[comment]: <> (which formats? doesn't work)

-- [SAVE FOR PAYDESK]
+- [SAVE FOR PAYDESK "paydesk name"]
     Click this button to save the printer configuration for the selected pay desk.

     > [Info] If you switch the pay desk tab without saving, all changes are rejected.